GuiMar10/OpenPenguin/docs/snowball_engine.md

 Snowball Engine is a fancy name for how we recreate Club Penguin's rooms in Godot.
 Converting rooms is a manual and slow process, so here is a guide on how to make it a little less painfull ;)

+0. Download your room
+Download the room's Flash File.
+We highly recommend using [The Club Penguin Rewritten Archives](https://rewrittenarchives.fandom.com/wiki/Main_Page)

 1. Use JPEXS Free Flash Decompiler

 You can download it [here](https://github.com/jindrapetrik/jpexs-decompiler)